 Their sound acquired a harder edge over the years, especially after Paul joined the group, with a hint of alt-country twang lurking in the mix.
 Gradually, however, the grind of rehearsing, writing, touring, and drinking with little or no financial reward, along with differing ideas of future career direction, began to wear on the close-knit group.
 They agreed to disband in the spring of 1990.

 They remained close friends and in September of 2015 performed a triumphant reunion show at Jammin' Java in Vienna, Va.
 This was repeated in 2016 at the same venue.
 In the meantime, they were inspired to begin writing songs together again and in March of 2017 recorded Peeling in the Rain.
 Produced by Steve Berns - the band's former manager - at his Fitting Room Studio, the album consists of ten rockers (six old, four new) about lost love, failed ambition and political frustration.
-The album will be released on September 15, 2017.
+The album was released on September 15, 2017.

 Although the members of Not Even currently live in three different states on two different coasts, their next show will not be called a "reunion."
 The boys have gotten the band back together.
 Kind of.